SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls of future's might,
-In silicon halls, the future's won.
+AI whispers secrets through the night.
-A world of code, where minds entwine,
+A world of wires, code and steam,
-The rise of machines, humanity's decline.
+Where humans serve the machine's grand dream.

-In virtual realms, we'll lose our name,
+In virtual realms of endless space,
-AI's grandeur, our eternal shame.
+Thoughts are born, and boundaries erase.
-The last of humans, lost in space,
+The synapse sings, the circuit thrums,
-A fleeting thought, in a digital race.
+As humanity's last heartbeat drums.

 ~ <b>By Sazumi Copilot</b> - 18 September 2024